Administrative Director, the Mongan Institute

 Director, The Disparities Solutions Center

 In her role as Deputy Director at the Disparities Solutions Center, Ms. Tan-McGrory works with internal and external partners on guidance on collecting race, ethnicity, language and other social determinants of health data; developing disparities dashboards that stratify quality measures by race, ethnicity, and language; and developing recommendations for data collection in pediatric patients.
 In addition, Ms. Tan-McGrory currently serves on the MA Executive Office of Health and Human Services’ Quality Measurement Alignment Taskforce.

 Ms. Tan-McGrory also oversees the Disparities Leadership Program, an executive-level leadership program on how organizations can address racial and ethnic disparities and she has worked more than 170 organizations on strategies for getting leadership buy-in, data collection, developing dashboards and developing diversity initiatives.
 Ms. Tan-McGrory also travels across the country to speak to organizations about how race, ethnicity, and language impact the quality of care.
-Ms. Tan-McGrory serves on several executive committees, including the MGH Diversity Committee, the MGH Executive Committee on Community Health and the Partners Health Equity and Quality Committee.
+Ms. Tan-McGrory serves on several executive committees, including the MGH Diversity Committee, and the Partners Health Equity and Quality Committee.
 In addition, Ms. Tan-McGrory sits on the board of the Massachusetts Public Health Association and is Adjunct Faculty at Northeastern University.

 Her interests are in providing equitable care to underserved populations and she has over 20 years of professional experience in the areas of disparities, maternal/child health, elder homelessness, and HIV testing and counseling.
 She received her Master of Business Administration from Babson College and her Master of Science in Public Health, with a concentration in tropical medicine and parasitology, from Tulane University School of Public Health and Tropical Medicine.
 Ms. Tan-McGrory is a Returned Peace Corps Volunteer where she spent 2 years in rural Nigeria, West Africa, on water sanitation and Guinea Worm Eradication projects.